Masters of Arts in Teaching

 5. Two positive letters of recommendation.

 6. A written statement of professional intentions or aspirations.

 Full admission can not be obtained unless all admission requirements are met.
 Therefore, it is important that students seeking admission begin the application process early and submit all required information in a timely fashion.
-Information regarding local administration of the Graduate Record Exam and Miller Analogy Test can be obtained from the USC Graduate School.
-Both tests are now available in computerized formats.
+Information regarding local administration of the Graduate Record Exam can be obtained from the Educational Testing Service (ETS) at http://www.ets.org/.
+Information regarding administration of the Miller Analogy Test can be obtained from the Pearson Assessment at http://www.pearsonassessments.com/postsecondaryeducation/graduate_admissions/mat.html.
+Both tests are available in computerized formats.
 Although the test taker may receive their scores immediately after the test, it may take several weeks for the official test scores to arrive to the USC Graduate School.
 Thus, students are encouraged to take these exams as early as possible.

 Questions about the program